bassem-1/European-Gas-Imports/README.md

 - **Predictive Power**: The ARIMA model effectively forecasts future natural gas EU imports by leveraging historical data and capturing temporal relationships through lagged values.
 Metrics such as Mean Squared Error (MSE) and R-squared (R²) demonstrate the model's effectiveness in capturing import patterns.
 - **Key Markets**: Analysis focused on major suppliers like Azerbaijan and Libya, highlighting the impact of their import fluctuations on European gas supply dynamics.
 - **Strategic Implications**: Accurate forecasts provide valuable insights for traders and policymakers, aiding in decision-making and supply chain management in the commodities market.
 - **Future Work**: Future research could enhance predictive accuracy.
-Vector AutoRegression could look into patterns between different variables (imports from different countries) to increase forecasting accuracy.
-Correlation analysis could be helpful to understand how and why variables are correlated.
-Adding other variables (e.g. weather, sentiment analysis about geopolitical factors,...) and using ML techniques could be beneficial.
+Vector Auto Regression could be used to increase forecasting accuracy by using multiple variables (imports from two or more countries).
+Correlation analysis could be helpful to understand if and how certain variables are correlated.
+Adding other variables (e.g. weather, sentiment analysis on geopolitical factors,...) and using ML techniques could be beneficial.

 ## Contributions